JoelVerm/tinyServ/README.md

     </body>
 </html>
 ```

 As you can see, the key between the curly brackets ( here `{{name}}` ) will be replaced with the matching value of the object passed to `render`.

 You can do more with the `render` function.
 By default, the `render` function will render files from `/public/`.
-If you call it like this
+But if you call it like this

 ```js
 res.render('about.html', true)
 ```

 it will render a file from the `/public/static/` directory.

 You can also pass it a different status code: